eddyooi/ML/README.md

-This is for MLL workshop at Hangzhou
+This is for ML workshop at Hangzhou